-Like mentioned last Friday, I went to a conference on the hopefully soon-to-be ratified UN Convention on the Rights of Persons with Disabilities (UNCRPD) and this Friday, I will attend a second conference about this.
+As mentioned last Friday, I went to a conference on the hopefully soon-to-be ratified UN Convention on the Rights of Persons with Disabilities (UNCRPD) and this Friday, I will attend a second conference about this.
 Before I received both invitations, I was unaware of the CRPD.
-My first thought was “Oh I thought there were already rights in place for people with disabilities?”
+My first thought was “Oh, I thought there were already human rights in place in Europe for people with disabilities?”
 Not so, and I have tried to learn about conventions and optional protocols since then.
-It’s testing though, remembering article 1 by the time I’ve arrived at article 2 is a bit of a challenge, but challenges don’t scare me.
-On the contrary.
+It’s testing, mind you, trying to remember article 1 by the time I’ve arrived at article 2, but challenges don’t scare me.
+They spur me on.

 What stood out on Friday – politicians beware – was the intent everyone carried with them, from the main speaker to the very last person who attended.
 They showed the necessity people with disabilities have to be recognized by their own government.
 Ireland, as Ireland goes, is working ever so slowly towards this, and has signed but not yet ratified the convention (together with only two other states in Europe… shame on you Ireland!).
 Hence the visit of the CRPD to Dublin.
 And could you blame them?

-Present were John Dolan, CEO of the Disability Federation of Ireland who started by giving a short overview on the history of the Convention and how we as a society need to start looking after people, emanating late teenager Dónal Walsh’s wishes.
+Present were John Dolan, CEO of the Disability Federation of Ireland who started by giving a short overview on the history of the Convention, and how we as a society need to start looking after people, emanating late teenager Dónal Walsh’s wishes.
 Dónal, who stepped into the limelight shortly before passing away due to terminal cancer, went public about his anger at teenagers who commit suicide.
 While he wanted to live so much, other people were giving up without thinking about the life they were leaving behind.
-We need to care so, we need to look after other people.
+Dónal wanted everyone to care, and his message should be thought about and acted upon.

 Also at the conference was Theresia Degener, Professor of Law and Disability studies at University of Bochum in Germany.
-Theresia is also a member of the United Nations Committee on the Rights of Persons with Disabilities and who could be better placed than her to tell everyone what the challenges are like to have the convention ratified.
+Theresia is also a member of the United Nations Committee on the Rights of Persons with Disabilities, and who could be better placed than her to tell everyone what the challenges are as a disabled person, and to have the convention ratified.

 Martin Naughton represented the Disability Federation of Ireland and he inspired me no end; I hope I will remember his words for a long time to come.